VoliJS/NestedTypes/README.md

-> All NestedTypes users are encouraged to convert to the [Type-R v2.0](https://volicon.github.io/Type-R)
-> and [React-MVx v2.0](https://volicon.github.io/React-MVx/).
-NestedTypes & NestedReact will be maintained as the BackboneJS compatibility layer only as long as Verizon/Volicon systems have legacy Backbone code.
-If you don't need BackboneJS compatibility, move to the Type-R.

 NestedTypes 2.0 is BackboneJS compatibility layer for the [Type-R](https://volicon.github.io/Type-R/Getting_Started.html) data framework.
 Type-R is Model/Collection core written from the scratch with the TypeScript and has no side dependencies.

 NestedTypes adds support for REST (standard BackboneJS API), Underscore methods, and Backbone 1.1 classes.